 More travel resources: What experiences do you want to take home from Seoul?
 The official website of Korea Tourism Organisation has pretty comprehensive information, in English, to help you plan your itinerary.

 Just like any other country, the Koreans have a distinctive culture that they are very proud of it.
 What’s de rigueur to them may be odd to others, however.
 Here are some of the more unique customs you should take note of:

-- Tipping, whether at fancy restaurants or casual cafes, is an absolute no-no as it’s considered offensive.
+- Tipping, whether at fancy restaurants, casual cafes, or a fast-food joint like Pizza Hut is an absolute no-no as it’s considered offensive.

 - Seoul is generally a clean and neat city, but spitting on roadsides is not altogether uncommon.

 - Koreans love their pets and love taking them out, so don’t be surprised if you see a cute dog or cat peek out of a stylish tote.

 - Koreans have a habit of brushing their teeth after practically every meal.
 Walk into a public restroom and you are likely to witness this practice.
 Some cafes and restaurants even provide toothpaste dispensers and disposable toothbrushes.